wsmind/oak/README.md

 oak
 ===

 Cross-platform lightweight game engine.
-Oaks is written in C++, and currently supports Android, Windows, and Browsers (through Emscripten).
+Oak is written in C++, and currently supports Android, Windows, and Browsers (through Emscripten).

 License